-

 More information:

 It's extremely unstable in the neighbouring DRC.
-Cross-border attacks by rebel groups can happen without notice and it's volatile.
-You might be at risk of attack by armed bandits.
+Cross-border attacks by rebel groups can happen without notice, and it's volatile.
+You may be at risk of attack by armed bandits in border areas North and South of Lake Albert.

 Tourist areas, including Rwenzori Mountains and national parks, are near the border.